-- To expose the students regarding the design and working of Bitcoins. - To make aware regarding the Ethereum basics and its functionality. - To expose the students regarding the development of the Blockchain application.
+- To make aware regarding the Block chain basics and its functionality. - To expose the students regarding the design and working of Bitcoins. - To make aware regarding the Ethereum basics and its functionality. - To expose the students regarding the development of the Blockchain application.